 - High image quality

 - File size can be large and cumbersome

 When to Use SVG Files

 Standard vector graphic (SVG) files are the for computer-generated vector images.
-That means logos, digital drawings, patterns and icons, among others.
+That means logos, digital drawings, patterns, and icons, among others.
 This image format represents the cutting edge of web design technology.
-However, when using SVG files, designers often provide a PNG fallback as well to allow for outdated browsers that do not yet work with the.
-SVG extension.
+However, when using SVG files, designers often provide a PNG fallback as well to allow for outdated browsers that do not yet work with them.

 - Small file size